What you need to know right now about the 2018 midterm elections

 Races to watch: NV Sen; NV-03 (open, Rosen), NV-04 (open, Kihuen)

-November outlook: Looking to capitalize on Clinton's 2016 win and the state's trend toward Democrats, Nevada will be home to some of the country's toughest competitions this year for the House, the Senate and the Governor's Mansion.
-Democratic Rep. Jacky Rosen is challenging Republican Sen. Dean Heller, in a race rated as toss-up by CNN.
+Looking to capitalize on Clinton's 2016 win and the state's trend toward Democrats, Nevada will be home to some of the country's toughest competitions this year for the House, the Senate and the Governor's Mansion.
+Democratic Rep. Jacky Rosen is challenging Republican Sen. Dean Heller,

+in a race rated as toss-up by CNN.
 Rosen leaves her current House seat open, which CNN also rates as a toss-up.
-After being accused of sexual harrasment, Democratic Rep. Ruben Kihuen announced he won't seek reelection.
+After being accused of sexual harassment, Democratic Rep. Ruben Kihuen announced he won't seek reelection.
 His central Nevada district, including the Las Vegas suburbs, gives Democrats a slight advantage, as CNN rates this race lean Democrat.

 • South Carolina

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.